ggonnella/fastsubtrees/docs/CLI.md

 Existing tree representations can be modified using ``fastsubtrees tree`` with the options ``--update``, ``--add``  or ``--delete``.

-### Updating a tree
+### Updating or resetting a tree

-If the option ``--update`` is provided, the tree is modified so to reflect the given source of IDs of elements and their parents (tabular file or Python function).
+If the option ``--update`` or ``--reset`` is provided, the tree is modified so to reflect the given source of IDs of elements and their parents (tabular file or Python function).
 The result is a tree, which is functionally equivalent to a new tree, constructed with the same data source.

-The advantages of this operation, compared to creating a new tree, are two.
+The difference between the two is that ``--update`` edits the existing tree and attribute data, while ``--reset`` recomputes the tree data from scratch, after dumping the attribute values and reconstructing the attribute files with the dumped values afterwards.

-First, this operation can be faster than creating a new tree from scratch.
+The common advantage of using ``--update`` or ``--reset`` is that the attribute files are not lost.
-Second, the attribute files are edited, so that they do not have to be reconstructed from scratch.
+Generally the reset operation performs better, since tree creation is fast.

-The disadvantage is that moved or deleted nodes are simply marked and not really removed, thus the resulting tree file is larger.
-Furthermore, moving the tree root is not allowed.
+The update operation can be faster, if the tree is large and is only slightly modified.

 ### Adding leaf nodes or new subtrees